-For those who have never had pork knuckle, imagine a piece of roasted pork about the size of a child-size basketball with a large bone through it, served with potatoes, sauerkraut and mustard on the side.
+For those who have never had pork knuckle, imagine a piece of roasted pork about as big as a child-size basketball with a large bone through it, served with potatoes, sauerkraut, and mustard on the side.
 It’s so good, but you can almost feel your arteries clogging up when you eat it.
 You see regular size guys finishing one of these to themselves here, but Anna and I had to share ours.

 After the marathon effort it took to put away dinner it was getting late and we were exhausted, so we headed back to the hotel to get some rest.
 We had an early start the next morning for a pretty busy day, so I needed my beauty sleep.